OZEV eligible Solar compatible

 The app is where you set schedules, check charging status, and review sessions, allowing you to track charging sessions and monitor for the cheapest rates.
 That is helpful for timing your charging to cheap electricity.
 However, while you can monitor for the cheapest price, the app does not allow you to input dynamic tariff rates or set the cheapest price for electricity at various times, unlike some competitors.

-Additionally, the app lacks some smart features found in rival chargers, such as a boost or power mode to override scheduling or real-time charge status display.
-Some features are missing from the Pod Point app, such as manual mode, a boost button to override charging schedules, and the ability to input kWh price caps for better energy cost management.
-Competing chargers like the Zappi and Hypervolt Home 3 Pro offer a boost button and more advanced controls, giving users greater flexibility than the Pod Point Solo 3.
+Additionally, the app lacks some smart features found in rival chargers, such as a boost button to override charging schedules and the ability to input kWh price caps for energy cost management.
+Some rival chargers offer a boost override and more granular controls, so if you want that level of flexibility it is worth comparing before you buy.

 Over-The-Air Updates And Connectivity